Softmod: Function

 Many softmods are exploits combined, known as exploit chains.
 The first requirement is being able to run unsigned code, known as userland exploits.
 Web browsers are very common vectors for this, most of which use the WebKit browser engine, which is notably open source and as a result, vulnerabilities are widely known.
 Another common vector of userland exploit are savegame exploits, which are specially crafted savegame files that exploit vulnerabilities in a game's code allowing for unsigned code.
 The second requirement is privilege escalation, typically compromising the kernel, unlocking secure parts of the system.
 Depending on the security architecture, additional privilege escalation may be required, such as defeating a hypervisor.

 Other examples of softmods are maliciously signed firmware, such as custom firmware on the PlayStation 3, which was made possible due to the master key being released, or gaining control of a process that is very early in the boot cycle, such as the Fusée Gelée Boot ROM vulnerability for the Nintendo Switch.

 Softmods may be permanent (e.g. custom firmware) or temporary (e.g. homebrew enabler) that persist until powering off.
 Softmods are especially popular among video game consoles, in which they usually enable a homebrew environment that allow execution of unsigned code.

-Compared to installing a modchip, a softmod is generally preferred (if available) due to not requiring having to open up the device and perform soldering, which could damage the device hardware.
-However, attempting to softmod can still damage a device, especially if instructions are not followed correctly.
+Incorrectly attempting to softmod can damage a device, especially if instructions are not followed correctly.
 In some cases, it can lead to bricking.

 Softmods may be used to install or load an alternative operating system (e.g. a Linux distribution) on a device, as well as reinstate functionality that was removed from the official firmware, such as "OtherOS" on the PlayStation 3.

 If a softmodded console connects to its online service, (such as Nintendo Switch Online on the Nintendo Switch) the console may be banned from the service permanently.
 Softmods void warranty due to tampering with device function and as a result, vendors will not honour any existing warranty policy if sent in for repair.